Health Care Assistant (HCA)

 Summary:

-As a Health Care Assistant, you will work one-on-one with seniors in their homes to help promote independence and to allow them the choice to live life on their own terms.
+Hero Home Care is looking for exceptional Caregivers (Health Care Assistants) to join our team of Heroes and help improve the lives of seniors in our community!
+As a Caregiver (all position titles are “Casual Caregiver”) you will work one-on-one with seniors in their homes helping promote independence and allowing them the choice to live life on their own terms.

 Duties and Responsibilities: